TheBakeerathan/PythonWork/README.md

 # PythonWork
-This repo contains various class activities and assignments, coded in Python, which is for Software Quality Assurance bootcamp training program at [Per Scholas](https://perscholas.org/).
+This repo contains various class activities and assignments, which are coded in Python, are for Software Quality Assurance bootcamp training program at [Per Scholas](https://perscholas.org/).
 ### Average Activity *(avgActi.py)*
 - [ ] Assignment
 - [x] Class Activity